TeknooSoftware/states/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/119ff38f-0b64-4100-8e1f-ff55d7be857a/mini.png)](https://insight.sensiolabs.com/projects/119ff38f-0b64-4100-8e1f-ff55d7be857a) [![Build Status](https://travis-ci.org/TeknooSoftware/states.svg?branch=next)](https://travis-ci.org/TeknooSoftware/states)

 States allows you to create PHP classes following the [State Pattern](http://en.wikipedia.org/wiki/State_pattern) in PHP.
-This can be a cleaner way for an object to change its behavior at runtime without resorting to large monolithic conditional statements and this improve maintainability.
+This can be a cleaner way for an object to change its behavior at runtime without resorting to large monolithic conditional statements and this improve maintainability and workflows writing.

 Features
 --------